Top Gear Race to the North: Cathedrals Express railtour

 All passengers had been told about the tour was that it was to be an 'attempt to achieve the fastest steam hauled trip between Edinburgh and London since the 1960s'.
-While many rumours had persisted about this special tour, most passengers only became aware of the Top Gear plan on arrival at King's Cross.
+While many rumours had persisted about this special tour, but no passengers became aware of the Top Gear plan on arrival at King's Cross.

-Due to the tour being the first 'in one go' trip for a steam locomotive from London to Edinburgh for 41 years, there were many railway enthusiasts on the train, fulfilling a lifetime's ambition of this particular 'bag' (where enthusiasts attempt to travel on, or 'bag', every possible steam tour route).
+Due to the tour being the first 'in one go' trip for a steam locomotive from London to Edinburgh for 41 years, many railway enthusiasts travelled on the train, fulfilling a lifetime's ambition of this particular 'bag' (where enthusiasts attempt to travel on, or 'bag', every possible steam tour route).

-Tornado's load consisted of 10 coaches, with the A1 Trust's maroon support coach behind the locomotive followed by 9 dining cars of the Riviera Trains Royal Scot liveried rake in carmine and cream colours The carriage load weighed in at 358 tons tare, 375 gross.
+Tornado's load consisted of 11 coaches, with the A1 Trust's maroon support coach behind the locomotive followed by a kitchen car and nine dining cars of the Riviera Trains Royal Scot liveried rake in carmine and cream colours, The carriage load weighed in at 358 tons tare, 375 gross.

 Given the headcode 1Z63, Tornado was booked to complete the 390.2 mi journey in 8 hours 2 minutes, without any passenger stops in stations, but with four water stops en route at Grantham, York, Newcastle upon Tyne (Tyne Yard) and Berwick, totalling 95 minutes booked stoppage time.
 The crew changed over at York; and at the water stop at Tyne Yard Tornado also took on more coal.

 No public trains were rescheduled to create a special path for the charter train, however, the schedule planned in advance was crafted to avoid where possible being delayed by public trains.
 Also, in a departure from normal main line steam operation railway practice, the train was, where necessary, given priority over normal train services.
 This was achieved by having a National Express East Coast executive on board, communicating by mobile phone and radio with signal boxes and train control centres.

+Passengers dined from a menu which was put together by Jamie Oliver.